by No Comments

 “The Dutch and their bikes are inseparable.
 It’s not a form of transportation, it’s a way of living.”Holland.com guide for visiting the Netherlands

-Get the confidence you need to bike around our community by taking a 2.5-hour Smart Cycling class!
-Classes will be held at the Reconnect Rochester office (1115 E Main St, Door 4) and are being offered:
+Get the confidence and skills you need to bike around our community by taking a 2.5-hour Smart Cycling class!
+We are excited to offer onsite bicycle tune ups during the classroom portion of the class.

 Many people like the idea of biking more, but they don’t feel safe mixing it up with cars.
 In this class, students will learn the rules of the road and proper roadway position.
 We’ll examine safe cycling techniques and ways to make cycling easier and more enjoyable.
 The class will incorporate classroom learning, parking lot maneuvering drills and a short group ride navigating different traffic scenarios.